Rytisgit/dgamelaunch-dcss-forks-server/README.md

 # Docker Server Usage Guide

+# Don't use this anymore - Refracta has based his branch on this initial dockerisation and made it nicer here: https://github.com/refracta/dcss-server

 These scripts have been dockerised, with volumes to store permanent data, to allow for ease of deployment along with a very simple azure template to host the docker container on a vm.

 ### First Run Guide: